Leesaal/WeatherApp/README.md

 Two API's were used to showcase fetching from multiple APIs in one webpage.

-PLEASE NOTE:  The app appears without the "undefined" button when loading through safari and from a local folder but Chrome is showing a button on load.
+PLEASE NOTE:  The app appears without the "undefined" button when loading through safari and from a local folder but Chrome is showing a button on load only on the github pages site.

 ## Installation